avirzin/avirzin/README.md

 I'm also experimenting with different investment strategies and portfolio management as part of the Rampart Capital initiative.
 This project is focused on hands-on experience with investments and learning through practical application.

-## :coin: Safra Stablecoin

-While details are confidential, I've been involved with the Safra Stablecoin project—a private initiative focused on stablecoins.
-My main interest has been to understand the underlying data behaviors and patterns within stablecoin ecosystems, which inform better architecture and risk controls in blockchain-based financial products.

 ## :flying_saucer:  Aerial Mobility

-During my time at Flapper (the largest private aviation marketplace in Latin America), I focused on data analysis and operational insights, utilizing tools such as Mapbox and Dec.gl.
+During my time at Flapper (the largest private aviation marketplace in Latin America), I focused on data analysis and operational insights, utilizing tools such as Mapbox and Deck.gl.
 My work included analyzing charter flight requests and identifying trends.

 ![Flapper quotations evolution](/images/quotations.png)